Book now the Torcello Basilica entrance fee and the tour to discover the innermost secrets of the ancient cathedral of Santa Maria Assunta in Venice.

 Buy now online your visits to Torcello Venice Italy: the Basilica of Torcello, the Museum of Torcello and the useful audioguide!

-Choose your category
+Choose your ticket

 The Basilica di Torcello and the nearby Church of Santa Fosca are the last remaining examples of the ancient Torcello church in Venice, precious witnesses of the glorious past of the island which, before the advent of Venice, was the main point of reference in the Venetian lagoon.